Coltaho/Autosplitters/MIO/README.md

 Auto Splitter for MIO: Memories in Orbit(PC)

 - [LiveSplit](http://livesplit.github.io/) - Here you can find out more about and download LiveSplit.
 It is a popular timer program typically used for speedruns.
-- [ASL](https://github.com/LiveSplit/LiveSplit/blob/master/Documentation/Auto-Splitters.md) - Here you can find more information about ASL (basically C#) and autosplitters in general.

 ## Features